hrecht/censusapi/README.md

 [![Build Status](https://travis-ci.org/hrecht/censusapi.svg?branch=master)](https://travis-ci.org/hrecht/censusapi)

 This package is an accessor for the United States Census Bureau's [APIs](https://www.census.gov/developers/).
-As of 2017 these include Decennial Census, American Community Survey, Poverty Statistics, and Population Estimates APIs - among many others. censusapi is designed to use the APIs' original parameter names so that users can easily transition between Census's documentation and examples and this package.
+As of 2017 [over 200 Census API endpoints](https://api.census.gov/data.html) are available, including Decennial Census, American Community Survey, Poverty Statistics, and Population Estimates APIs. censusapi is designed to use the APIs' original parameter names so that users can easily transition between Census's documentation and examples and this package.
 It also includes functions using the [dataset discovery service](http://www.census.gov/data/developers/updates/new-discovery-tool.html) to return dataset metadata, geographies, and variables as data frames.

 ## Installation